Skip to content ↓

 At Holgate Primary and Nursery School, we aim for every child to make progress through fostering a love of reading.

 Children are taught through a variety of whole class, small group and 1:1 reading sessions.
-The principles of Reciprocal Reading are applied to some reading sessions to support children’s comprehension.
 All children are exposed to a range of authors and text types throughout these sessions.
-(Refer to Our Reading Offer and Reading Spine)

 Additional reading enrichment takes place throughout the school, with books shared in Talking Points (PSHRE), texts used to support Curriculum Vehicle sessions, assemblies and whole-class reads.